PrinceSumberia/assets-management/README.md

 ```
   Tools >> Firebase >> Firebase Storage >> Upload and Download a File With Cloud Storage >> Connect To Firebase
 ```
-Note: If you get the following error then just change the package name and you should be good to go.
+**Note**: If you get the following error then just change the package name and you should be good to go.
 ```
 No clients were able to be added to your Firebase project for the following reasons:
 An app with this package name and SHA1 is already connected to a Google project.
 If you have used a Google API previously, please select that project in the Connect to an existing project list.
 ```

 - Now build project navigating to Build >> Rebuild Project.